soeaver/mxnet-model/cls/README.md

  :---:|:---:|:---:|:---:|:---:
  resnet18-priv| 29.11/10.07 | 26.69/8.64 | 27.54/8.98 | 26.23/8.21

- - The resnet18-priv, resnext26-32x4d-priv are trained under [pytorch](https://github.com/soeaver/pytorch-classification) by bupt-priv.
+ - The resnet18-priv is trained under [pytorch](https://github.com/soeaver/pytorch-classification) by bupt-priv.

 ### Check the performance
 **1. Download the ILSVRC 2012 classification val set [6.3GB](http://www.image-net.org/challenges/LSVRC/2012/nnoupb/ILSVRC2012_img_val.tar), and put the extracted images into the directory:**